Hugh Dixon: Early career

 Drafted with the 44th selection in the 2017 AFL draft from the Kingborough Football Club in the Tasmanian State League, he played most of the junior football as a key forward and part-time ruckman.
 After playing for the Allies at the 2017 AFL Under 18 Championships, he was the only player from Tasmania to be invited to the 2017 AFL Draft Combine.

-AFL career
+Career

 Upon moving to Fremantle, he played for Peel Thunder in the West Australian Football League (WAFL), Fremantle's reserve team, however ankle and hamstring injuries restricted him to only 9 games in 2018 and 13 games in 2019.

 Dixon made his AFL debut for Fremantle in the last round of the 2019 AFL season at Adelaide Oval against Port Adelaide, as a late replacement for Sean Darcy who withdrew due to delayed concussion.

 At the end of the 2020 AFL season he was delisted by the Fremantle Dockers without playing any more AFL games.
 He then joined the East Fremantle Football Club in the West Australian Football League for the 2021 season.